José Miguel Battle Sr.: Arrest, conviction and death

-Legacy
+Popular culture

-In April 2016, Paramount Pictures and The Picture Company will develop a biopic based on T.J.
-English's The Corporation with Benicio del Toro attached to play Battle Sr.
+In April 2016, Paramount Pictures and The Picture Company announced plans to develop a biopic based on T.J.
+English's nonfiction book The Corporation with Benicio del Toro attached to play Battle Sr.

+Battle is portrayed by Yul Vazquez in the third season of the TV series Godfather of Harlem, which premiered in 2023.
+He's depicted as a collaborator of the CIA in a plot to overthrow Fidel Castro even after the official end of Operation Mongoose.